peterkelly/jsonidator/README.md

 ensure it complies with a schema defined in a model file.
 The syntax used to describe schemas, at present, is based on TypeScript.

-**Warning:** This project is in the early stages of development and it's API and input file format is likely to change in subsequent versions.
+**Warning:** This project is in the early stages of development and its API and input file format is likely to change in subsequent versions.

 # Supported features